-On January 1, 2019, an estimated \$12.6 million in annual net sales were added to the KRIF Royalty Pool and the total number of restaurants in the Royalty Pool increased to 105.
-On January 1, 2019, KRL received 80% of this entitlement, representing the equivalent of 235,793 KRIF units, being 1.50% of the KRIF units on a fully diluted basis.
+On January 1, 2020, KRL received 80% of this entitlement, representing the equivalent of 354,412 KRIF units, being 2.20% of the KRIF units on a fully diluted basis.
 KRL also received a proportionate increase in monthly distributions from the Keg Partnership.
-Including the initial 235,793 portion of the KRIF Fund units described above, KRL had the right to exchange its units in the capital of the Partnership for 4,318,858 KRIF units, representing 27.56% of the KRIF units on a fully diluted basis.
-On December 25, 2019, but effective January 1, 2020, KRL received the remaining balance of the 2019 Additional Entitlement.
-The actual sales generated by the new restaurants added to the Royalty Pool on January
+Therefore on January 1, 2020, KRL had the right to exchange its units in the capital of the Partnership for 4,762,336 Fund units, representing 29.55% of the Fund units on a fully diluted basis.
+On December 25, 2020, but effective January 1, 2020, KRL recognized the remaining balance of the 2020 Additional Entitlement.
+This resulted in KRL recognizing a notional Additional Entitlement equivalent of 88,603 notional Exchangeable units, thereby increasing its effective ownership to 4,850,939 KRIF units, representing 29.94% of the KRIF units on a fully diluted basis.
+No cash distributions will be paid to KRL on these 88,603 notional Exchangeable units, as they shall be considered unentitled, until such time as the final sales determination is made, and the actual Exchangeable units are issued to KRL on December 25, 2022.

-1, 2019, were confirmed to be \$17.3 million, approximately \$1.3 million or 8.1% more than the amount originally estimated.
-This resulted in KRL receiving an Additional Entitlement equivalent to 89,066 KRIF units, and KRL having the right to exchange its Partnership units for 4,407,924 Fund units, representing 27.97% of the KRIF units on a fully diluted basis.